jsdelivrbot/fullstack-microservices-1/README.md

 # Reason for changes

-Would like to handle the following scenarios:
+Add a Stager transport to handle the following scenarios:

 * Lazy-load components when they are needed
 * Proactively load components (just) before they are needed